geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Erevvhile her eyes' soft lustre did outshine
 The brightest diamonds of Golconda's mine;
-But grief had now their native fire deprest ;
+But grief had now their native fire deprest;
 And frequent sighs burst from her anguished breast.
 No guardian veil concealed her charms, but round
 Her jetty locks, a wreath of flowers was bound;